 VOA’s true origins and history are quite different from the official sugared version repeated by the organization’s leaders and public relations specialists over many decades.
 While VOA rehabilitated itself to a large degree during the later years of the Cold War with mostly honest news reporting and only sporadic censorship, VOA’s origins were deeply steeped in misleading propaganda, some of which was foreign propaganda, in this particular case, of Soviet origin.

-During World War II, VOA’s leaders and journalists, many of them ideologically driven, had put out what they knew were fake Soviet propaganda news.
+During World War II, VOA’s leaders and journalists, many of them ideologically driven, had put out what they knew or should have known were fake Soviet propaganda news.
 They also attacked or ignored smaller U.S. war allies who had run afoul of Stalin’s political aims and ambitions by resisting his attempts to turn them into Soviet satellites.
 To a large degree, the early VOA was run not by the White House or the State Department but by a small group of managers and activists who created their own propaganda mixed with Soviet propaganda and disinformation.

 Among OWI’s many activities designed to sway public opinion, both foreign and domestic, were propaganda films produced to defend and justify the illegal internment of U.S. citizens of Japanese ancestry.
-In violations of U.S. laws, the OWI also tried to censor political reporting by domestic U.S. media critical of the Soviet Union while at the same time feeding American journalists and broadcasters its own censored and misleading news.
+In violation of U.S. laws, the OWI also tried to censor political reporting by domestic U.S. media critical of the Soviet Union while at the same time feeding American journalists and broadcasters its own censored and misleading news and protecting Joseph Stalin from criticism.1

 What the OWI and the early VOA did not do, however, was to engage in blatant partisan reporting of the kind seen in recent years.
 As biased and politicized as VOA was during World War II, such crude partisanship was generally avoided or VOA would have surely seen itself defunded by the suspicious Congress.